webplatform/docs/tutorials/media_queries/index.md

 allow an application to dynamically respond whenever there is a change in a media query expression's matching state.

-As of this writing, there's not yet widespead support for media query listeners among mobile browsers, and not many supported properties that might be expected to change as an application executes.
+As of this writing, there's not yet widespread support for media query listeners among mobile browsers, and not many supported properties that might be expected to change as an application executes.
 Screen orientation may change, but that can also be detected with the